-When searching in the database or consulting the checklist you will retrieve a list of specimens that match the search parameters or represent the species clicked on in the checklists.
+When searching in the database or consulting the checklist you will retrieve a list of specimens that match the search parameters or represent the species selected in the checklists.
 At first, you will see an abbreviated list of specimen data running across the screen.
 In order to see more details, including images, click on the species name.

-When species names are clicked on in the checklist or searched for in the database images of the species appear on the screen.
+When species names are clicked in the checklist or searched for in the database, images of the species appear on the screen.
 Scroll down to access other data associated with the collection; for example; the collector and number, when the specimen was collected, common names, and descriptions of the plant on the label.